Starlink: v2 (initial deployment)

+The first six F9-3 satellites with direct-to-cellular (DtC) capability were launched on January 2, 2024, in Groups 7–9.

 Launches

-Between February 2018 and February 2023, SpaceX successfully launched 4002 Starlink satellites into orbit, including prototypes and satellites that later failed or were de-orbited before entering operational service.
+Between February 2018 and May 2024, SpaceX successfully launched over 6,000 Starlink satellites into orbit, including prototypes and satellites that later failed or were de-orbited before entering operational service.
 In March 2020, SpaceX reported producing six satellites per day.

 The deployment of the first 1,440 satellites was planned in 72 orbital planes of 20 satellites each, with a requested lower minimum elevation angle of beams to improve reception: 25° rather than the 40° of the other two orbital shells.
 SpaceX launched the first 60 satellites of the constellation in May 2019 into a 550 km orbit and expected up to six launches in 2019 at that time, with 720 satellites (12 × 60) for continuous coverage in 2020.

 Starlink satellites are also planned to launch on Starship, an under-development rocket of SpaceX with a much larger payload capability.
 The initial announcement included plans to launch 400 Starlink (version 1.0) satellites at a time.
-Current plans now call for Starship to be the only launch vehicle to be used to launch fewer of the much larger Starlink version 2.0.
+Current plans now call for Starship to be the only launch vehicle to be used to launch the much larger Starlink version 2.0.